We use cookies to improve your experience on this website.

 A headless solution does not only provide the flexibility of selecting the final front-end technology, it is also easier to scale.
 It is a pragmatic and rational choice for all scenarios without a traditional web UI – it simply does not make sense to invest resources into preparing templates for items that will never be displayed through the CMS.

-Examples of headless CMS platforms are Contentful, Prismic and Ghost.
-It is also worth mentioning that there are some hybrid solutions available, where a traditional CMS can act as a source of content made available programmatically.
-An example is Episerver Delivery API (currently Optimizely Content Delivery API), which returns content created in a traditional CMS through an API.
+Examples of the best headless CMS platforms are Contentful, Sanity, and Umbraco Heartcore.
+There are also some hybrid solutions available where a traditional CMS can act as a source of content made available programmatically.
+An example is Optimizely Content Delivery API, which returns content through the Content Management API.

 We have built CMS-based solutions on most of the platforms mentioned above.
-We recommend a few of these more than others because of their stability, maturity, developer- and editor-friendliness, and the fact that they cover a wide range of usage scenarios.
-These platforms are Episerver (currently Optimizely) and Umbraco for traditional websites, and Contentful for headless solutions.
+We recommend a few more than others because of their stability, maturity, developer- and editor-friendliness, and the fact that they cover a wide range of usage scenarios.
+These platforms are Optimizely and Umbraco CMS for traditional websites, Contentful, Umbraco Heartcore and Sanity for headless solutions.
 Here is a short description of their characteristics and our recommendation about when to use them.

 The CMS is only one part of the platform.
-The Episerver (currently Optimizely) ecosystem consists of the following products:
+The Optimizely ecosystem consists of the following products:

-Such an ecosystem of products, developed by the same company, combined with professional support and a long-term roadmap, guarantees smooth integrations and convenient usage.
-In addition, the Episerver (currently Optimizely) platform is one of the most developer-friendly CMSs out there.
+This allows multiple marketing campaigns to track content performance across digital channels.
+We can use attitude, Digital Asset Management (DAM) and Product Information Management (PIM) for the additional features.
+Such an ecosystem of products developed by the same company, combined with professional support and a long-term roadmap, guarantees smooth integrations and convenient usage.
+In addition, the Optimizely platform is one of the most developer-friendly CMSs.
 From a code perspective, it introduces all CMS-related features in a graceful and non-intrusive way, making it possible to write clean and maintainable code with great flexibility.

 Read more on Optimizely's website.

 Umbraco is an open-source solution with strong community support.
+It's the most potent Optimizely alternative.
 It consists of the core platform, which provides crucial CMS functionalities, and a wide set of extensions and plugins created by the community.
 It is intuitive and easy to use both for developers and editors.
-It gives full flexibility in terms of selecting the most suitable hosting option – it could be hosted on-premise, in a custom cloud or in the dedicated Umbraco cloud.
+It gives full flexibility in terms of selecting the most suitable hosting option – it could be hosted on-premise, in a custom cloud or in the dedicated Umbraco Cloud.
+An extension called Umbraco Forms also helps you create simple contact forms to more sophisticated multi-step questionnaires.

 Read more on Umbarco’s website.

-Contentful is a headless CMS used to create and manage content, accessed programmatically through the available API.
-Content definition and the actual content can be created and managed manually through the portal or programmatically through the provided RESTful API.
-This separation between the content model and the content itself gives huge flexibility in terms of the final front-end technology, and allows to focus on the actual model, not its presentation.
-In contrast to Episerver (currently Optimizely) and Umbraco, Contentful operates in a Saas model (without an option to host on-premise), where the final pricing plan selection is based on the required features and the actual size of the site.
+Contentful is used to create and manage content accessed programmatically through the available APIs.
+Content definition and the actual content can be created and managed manually through the portal or programmatically through the provided Content Management API.
+This separation between the content model and the content gives huge flexibility regarding the final front-end technology.
+It allows one to focus on the actual model, not its presentation.
+In contrast to Optimizely and Umbraco CMS, Contentful operates in a Saas model (without an option to host on-premise), where the final pricing plan selection is based on the required features, the actual size of the site and the number of API calls.

 Read more on Contentful’s website.

-Below is a detailed comparison of Episerver (currently Optimizely), Umbraco and Contentful features.
+Below is a detailed CMS comparison of Optimizely, Umbraco CMS and Contentful features.
 We hope it will help you to compare and select the best solution for your project.

 ---|---|---|---|